Tangerine98/Raspi/README.md

 ## style.css

-Replace you style.css with this one.
+Replace your style.css with this one.